bboynton97/bboynton97/README.md

-hello hello. i’m braelyn
+## hi i’m braelyn

-_shipping code, building cool things, chasing life._

-I’m a software engineer and co-founder passionate about developer tools, scalable AI systems, and clean, practical design.
+i’m a software engineer and co-founder passionate about developer tools, scalable AI systems, and clean, practical design.

----

-## What I’m Building

 Here are some projects I’m actively involved in: